 I won’t be beaten.

 Maddie’s story makes your hair stand on end when you hear it from her own perspective.
 She was knocked down for being too small and set as third reserve time and time again.
 But when she got the opportunity to play, by luck, she knew she had the spirit, skill and knowledge to succeed.

 Maddie is dedicated, charming and passionate.
 Her family, friends and team around her are enablers that allow her to be the best she can be.
 Just as we are with our customers and partners, enabling them to be ‘Free to Perform’ and be as successful as they can be.

 Great Britain’s women’s hockey team has secured its place at Tokyo, following a victory against Chile at Lee Valley.
 The final score came to 5-1 on aggregate win for Great Britain.

 Our brand ambassador, Maddie Hinch MBE, is the goalkeeper on the squad and is famous for her heroic performance at the Rio Olympics, where her penalty saving helped the team to bring home Gold medals.

 The game against Chile was dominated by GB, with the opposition nearly pulling a goal back in the second quarter, but due to the ball not having travelled five metres before entering the circle, it was ruled out by the umpire.
 Great Britain did have the edge, outperforming Chile throughout the matches by demonstrating phenomenal teamwork.

-The team is now determined to grow and improve together as a team ahead of the Olympics in eight months’ time.
-Watch this space!
+The team is now determined to grow and improve together as a team ahead of the Olympics, now rescheduled for 2021.
+Watch this space.

 The shoot-out is something I live for.